BeamCtrl/Airiana/README.md

 Tips and Tricks: if you want to run fans at low on a timer set forced and then manually set low speed. the timer inhibits the automation for 2 hrs

+#### HomeAssistant http-sensor:
+If configured the ha-token file can contain the ip, port and token of your runnning homeAssistant server.
+Airiana will then send temperature/humidity and extract fan rpm as http sensors and they śhould pop up in you HomeAssistant.

 ### Tools:

 Restart: "./restart" restarts the airiana core service.